Mohan2703/Meriskill_Internship/README.md

 # Meriskill_Internship
-Works i have done during 1 month of internship @https://meriskill.in
+Works i have done during 1 month of internship @ meriskill.in